Woman smiles as she holds a digital tablet.

 After you graduate, several things can happen to your student credit card.
 Sometimes, you can continue using your student card the same way as before.
 Other credit card issuers may offer to change your student card into a regular credit card.

-Often, this new card may often have improved features and might increase your spending limit.
+Often, this new card may have improved features and might increase your spending limit.
 For example, if you get a new job and earn more income, the card issuer may increase your credit limit.
 You can also choose to get a different credit card that better suits your updated financial needs.
 It's important to keep an eye on any letters or emails from the company about your card when you finish school.

 Keeping your student credit card open after graduation

-Though student cards are designed for your college years, there's no strict rule saying you must close your student credit card after graduating.
+Though student cards are made for your college years, there's no strict rule saying you must close your student credit card after graduating.
 Many credit card companies let you keep your student card open for as long as you want.
-Keeping your student credit card open can have benefits.
-It can help build your credit history, especially if it's your oldest credit account.
-It may also be simpler since you don't have to apply for a new card.

 However, there may be some drawbacks.
-Student cards often have lower credit limits and fewer rewards compared to other cards.
+Student cards often have a lower credit limit and fewer rewards compared to other cards.
 Also, if you have an older student card, it might not fit your current financial situation as well as a new card or card upgrade.
 So, it's good to weigh these pros and cons when deciding whether to keep your student card after graduation.

 Cancelling your student credit card after graduation

 However, there are benefits to closing a card, especially if it has high fees or if you're finding it hard to manage multiple credit accounts responsibly.
 Simplifying your finances and reducing the temptation to overspend can be good reasons to close a card.
-Ultimately, the decision should be based on your personal financial situation and goals.
+The decision should be based on your personal financial situation and goals.

 Upgrading your student credit card after graduation

-Have you considered upgrading your credit card after graduation?
-Some card issuers allow you to automatically upgrade your student credit card to a similar card after graduating, and you may still have the same benefits that you had with your student credit card.
-Additionally, this upgrade often comes with a range of added benefits, such as higher credit limits, better rewards programs, and additional perks, which may be more aligned with your financial needs after graduation.
+Additionally, this upgrade often comes with a range of added benefits, such as a higher credit limit, better rewards programs, and additional perks, which may be more aligned with your financial needs after graduation.
 Keeping the same account for a long time helps build a good credit history, which is good for your credit score.

 What happens to your Discover student credit card after graduation?

-Your Discover student credit card will not undergo any changes after graduating from college.
-The account's terms, conditions, and features remain consistent, maintaining the same status and benefits you received as a student.
 There is no automatic transition or changes to your credit card simply because you have completed your education.
 For example, if you have the Discover it® Student Chrome credit card, you’ll continue to earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.1

 Do student credit cards become obsolete after graduation?